There are a few obvious benefits of a chatbot for customer service. You may even have thought of a couple as soon as you read this article's title.

 This allows you to A/B test different approaches with ease.

 There are many ways in which a chatbot can help your customer service department.
-I ran with the seven ones above (three of which came up in one of my meetings yesterday.
+I ran with the eight ones above (three of which came up in one of my meetings yesterday.
 Yes, I cheated).
 I'm sure you could come up with some of your own.

 Hope these have inspired you!